 Additionally, 74% of users agreed that if a site worked well on their phone, they‘d be more likely to visit it again.

 If you’ve ever opened a website on your phone and ended up having to shut it because you just couldn’t view it properly, you know exactly why responsive web design is so important.

-Google takes the responsiveness of your site seriously and have themselves stated that they will tend to favour responsive websites over a non responsive template when it comes to determining search engine rankings.
+Google takes the responsiveness of your site seriously and has stated that they generally favour responsive sites over non-responsive sites in its search rankings.

 What’s more, by creating a responsive website you are making it easier for Google to crawl your website and reduce the margin for error with on-page SEO.

 Websites that are responsive tend to load faster on all devices.
-This appeals to the ever-shrinking attention span of mobile and tablet users, and leads to a better user experience.
+This appeals to the ever-shrinking attention span of mobile and tablet users and leads to better user experience.